microsoft/pxt-arcade/docs/tutorials/simple-extensions.md

 ## Step 8

 At the end of the tile map, draw a column that is a different color than the current walls.
-Set that tile to be a wall like you did in step 4.
+Set that tile to be a wall just like you did in step 4.

 ![Add winning event](/static/tutorials/simple-extensions/add-goal.png)